deadbaed/blog/2019-01-21 combine-i3-mate.md

 before, i was using i3 all the time for the last 4/5 months, and it was great.

-but sometimes change can be nice... but you don't wanna leave what you were using before. so i found this blog post: [https://www.mattgreer.org/articles/mate-and-i3/](MATE and i3: chocolate and peanut butter)
+but sometimes change can be nice... but you don't wanna leave what you were using before. so i found this blog post: [MATE and i3: chocolate and peanut butter](https://www.mattgreer.org/articles/mate-and-i3/)

 this post is a guide on how to combine the power of i3 with the tools mate provides.